"When I Survey the Wondrous Cross"

 Demands my soul, my life, my all.

 To say I miss the historic hymns in our worship services today would be a major understatement.
 To say I grieve their loss like the absence of a loved one would be the truth.
-I suspect I will never see them again in corporate worship this side of heaven, short of a radical revolution or revival of true worship in our times.
+I fear I will never see them again in corporate worship this side of heaven, short of a radical revival of true worship in our times.

-It isn't because there was anything wrong with these wondrous hymns that they suddenly were packed away in mothballs and lugged to the basement after surviving for centuries.
-I could go on and on about all the reasons why they got marginalized to the point of near extinction, perhaps to the annoyance of most people who could be my grandchildren.
-But, I believe they, like my deceased parents, are as alive now as they ever were, and all I have to do is open a hymnbook in my collection at home--many culled over time by my parents' frequent haunts to local antique stores--and some others that I actually held in my hands as a child first learning to read.
-It would be a digression--but a relevant one--to point out that it was the weekly singing of hymns that not only helped me learn to read music but that helped me to read, period, and that helped me to understand grammar and poetry, all of which I love to this day.
+I could go on and on about all the reasons why these wondrous hymns got marginalized to the point of near extinction--perhaps to the annoyance of people who could be my children.
+But it isn't because there was anything wrong with the hymns that they suddenly were packed away in mothballs and lugged to the basement after surviving for centuries.
+I believe they, like my deceased parents, are as alive now as they ever were.
+All I have to do is open a hymnbook in my collection at home: a collection culled over time from my parents' favorite antique store haunts, tucked in with other hymnbooks that I actually held in my hands as a child first learning to read.
+It was the weekly singing of hymns that not only helped me learn to read music but that helped me to read, period, and that helped me to understand grammar and poetry, all of which I love to this day.

 Do you have an old hymnal lying around the house?
 If not, can you browse your local antique stores to find one?
 Just opening one and reading the fire of devotion of these pilgrims of faith in days of yore will stir your soul to new depths and lift your spirit to new heights.
 Your mind will be filled with the beauty of symmetry and poetry as the great truths of our historic faith rise up alive and well as if written with your own personal troubles in mind.
 Will you take this journey together with me, even reading one hymn a day as part of your devotions?
 You will not be disappointed!